jharwig/css-spriter/README.markdown

 # css-spriter

-Concat image files into single sprite and generate background-image css with Clojure.
+Improve page performance by combining image resources into a single browser request using css sprites.
+This tool, written in Clojure, will recursively concatenate all PNG images into a single sprite image, and generate the appropriate CSS styles to display those images correctly.
+Css-spriter allows either vertical or horizontal image layouts.

+A List Apart has more information on [css sprites](http://www.alistapart.com/articles/sprites).

 ### Get Started